ScottEKendall/JAMF-Pro-Scripts/AdobeDetectMultiple/README.md

 ## Adobe Multiple Version Detector

 Managing Adobe apps on the mac can be very frustrating.
-You might find multiple version of Adobe apps on a user's mac and taking up valuable disk space.
-This script will scan the users system for multiple versions of all Adobe apps and then present the user with a nice GUI display with multiple options.
+You might find multiple versions of Adobe apps on a user's mac, taking up valuable disk space.
+This script will scan the user's system for multiple versions of all Adobe apps and then present the user with a nice GUI display with multiple options.

 ![](./AdobeDetectMultiple.png)